Eschatologue/CM_wiki/docs/class/bard/index.md

 ### Level 7: Countercharm

 You can use musical notes or words of power to disrupt mind-influencing effects.
-If you or a creature within 30 feet of you fails a saving throw against an effect that applies the Charmed or Frightened condition, you can take a **:rsc-r: Reaction**{ .rsc } to cause the save to be rerolled, and the new roll has Advantage.
+If you or a creature within 30 feet of you fails a saving throw against an effect that applies the Charmed or Frightened condition, you can take a **:rsc-r: Reaction**{.rsc} to cause the save to be rerolled, and the new roll has Advantage.

 ### Level 10: Magical Secrets